New year, fresh start for the champions: 5 things from Crystal Palace 0-3 Chelsea

 3. Mikel the 'ideal player' to bring balance to Blues

 The Nigerian hasn’t always been every Chelsea supporter’s cup of tea, but the signs are that the holding midfielder is set for an extended run in the Blues’ engine room.
 Handed a rare start at Old Trafford on Monday, Mikel completed a game-high 12 ball recoveries as he screened the back four to decent effect.
-And the 28-year-old carried on where he left off at Selhurst Park to the extent that the travelling fans were cheering his every touch throughout the second period.
+And the 28-year-old carried on where he left off at Selhurst Park to the extent that the travelling fans were cheering his every touch of the ball throughout the second period.

 “I think he is the ideal player to bring balance in the team," said Hiddink.
 "If the team is not willing to defend well or not have the right balance then you concede a lot of goals.
 John can be one of the key figures in getting the balance back, because the talented players are able to explore their qualities.